 Maintaining pace and pattern

-When it comes to trekking, the Everest Base Camp trek is moderately difficult.
+When it comes to trekking, the Everest Base Camp trekking tips is moderately difficult.
 Though there are various ups and downs throughout this high-altitude trekking, the trails are well paved for trekkers and easy to walk on.
 Nonetheless, you have to be extremely careful about not pushing your body too much.

-Trekking around high altitude region puts you at various health risks.
+Trekking around high altitude regions puts you at various health risks.
 To avoid getting sick, you have to maintain a slow pace and a pattern that suits your body.
 Don’t rush to complete the trek and don’t put too much pressure on yourself.
 Just relax and enjoy the surroundings as you regulate a decent pace.

 Watching out for yourself